AquaticEcoDynamics/FCR-GLM-metrics/README.md

 - PEST_routine_deepm1 folder: This folder includes the setup of the PEST calibration for the deep mixing 1 naive model.
 - PEST_EXM_weight1_deepm1: This folder includes the setup of the PEST calibration for the deep mixing 1 with weighting scheme 1 based on the system-inspired approach.
 - PEST_EXM_weight2_deepm1: This folder includes the setup of the PEST calibration for the deep mixing 1 with weighting scheme 2 based on the system-inspired approach.
 - PEST_EXM_weight3_deepm1: This folder includes the setup of the PEST calibration for the deep mixing 1 with weighting scheme 3 based on the system-inspired approach.

+## Uncertainty_analysis
+This folder includes the setup of the uncertainty analysis using pestpp-ies, a model-independent iterative smoother.
+The following commands start the uncertainty analysis:
+1. Changing directory to the 'Uncertainty analysis folder' (cd .../FCR-GLM_metrics/Uncertainty_analysis).
+2. python3 workflow.py (this initiates the pestpp-ies process with 10 workers on the local computer).
+The prior and posterior model output files used for creating Figure 8 are also included in the folder ('glm3_reweight_ies.0.obs.csv' = prior, 'glm3_reweight_ies.3.obs.csv' = posterior).

 ## R-scripts
 This repo includes all the R scripts for the calculation of observed extra metrics, for creating figures and calculating error metrics.